 Why Doesn’t the Clock Always Stop in the NFL When a Runner Goes Out of Bounds?

 While watching an NFL game, you have likely noticed that when the ball carrier goes out of bounds, the clock only stops sometimes.
-Other times, it continues to run even after the player gets out of bounds.
+At other times, it continues to run even after the player goes out of bounds.
 Why is that?
 Let’s delve into the NFL’s rules to understand.

 When Does the Game Clock Stop?